Diagnose and Replace a Defective Hard Drive (Linux Dedicated Server with Software RAID)

 To check the status of the software RAID, enter the following command in the shell:

-If both hard drives are present and properly mounted, the following message will be displayed:
+If both disks are present and mounted correctly, the following message is displayed:

 [root@localhost ~]# cat /proc/mdstat